Ekumen-OS/beluga/docs/tutorials/nav2-integration.md

 If the robot is not spawned in gazebo, check the `GAZEBO_MODEL_PATH` environment variable set in the `beluga_demo_nav2_launch.py` file.
 :::

-At this point, the program is ready to start.
-You can use the rviz2 tools to set the correct initial pose of the robot and to navigate the robot alongside the map.
+You can use `rviz2` tools to set the correct initial pose of the robot and to navigate the robot around the map.

 ## Conclusion

-This tutorial demonstrates a specific integration case using ROS2 Humble and the TurtleBot 3 with Nav2.
-You can also try using Beluga with other ROS/ROS2 versions and different types of robots.
+This tutorial integrates Beluga and Nav2 for a simulated TurtleBot 3 on ROS 2 Humble.
+You may also try using Beluga on other supported ROS 2 versions, with different types of robots.